 - Prepare your muffin pan, either line with cases or lightly oil and flour the muffin holes.

-- In a small dish, whisk together the tablespoon sugar and cinnamon.
+- In a small dish, whisk together the tbsp sugar and cinnamon.
 Set to one side.

 - Sieve the flour, baking powder and baking soda, half cup of sugar and salt into a large mixing bowl.